Deybacsi/trse-docs/tutorials/README.md

 # Tutorials

-This folder contains tutorials and guides to help users get started with TRSE.
+The `tutorials` folder contains step-by-step guides to help users learn and get started with TRSE.